-Applied AI Engineering Est. 2025 // Independent Practice
+Applied AI Research Est. 2025 // Research · Education · Agents

 From the frontier of research, into systems that ship.

-TravisML is an applied AI research and engineering practice.
-We track the field as it moves, reproduce what's new, evaluate what's real, and turn the parts that hold up into production systems for organizations across the public and private sector.
+TravisML is an applied AI research, education, and agent-development company.
+We track the field as it moves, reproduce what's real, and turn it into research, courses, and agentic products.

 01